-SDLP 'conscience vote' on abortion
+SDLP support conscience vote on abortion

-SDLP leader to back conscience vote on abortion matters
+SDLP members support conscience vote on abortion matters

-The SDLP leader is expected to say why he believes party members should be allowed to vote with their conscience on all abortion related matters.
+The SDLP has voted to give its members a free vote on all abortion related issues.

-Colum Eastwood will be supported by the deputy leader Nichola Mallon and other senior party figures.
+It means its politicians can now vote with their conscience even if that goes against party policy.

-He is to address a special conference on Saturday in Maghera, organised to review the party's abortion policy.
+The decision was voted through at a special conference in Maghera during which members said they also reaffirmed the party's pro-life stance.

+Some SDLP MLAs challenged the protestors and questioned their campaign tactics and "moral authority."

-It is timed to coincide with next week's referendum in the Republic on changing the country's strict abortion laws.
+The conference was timed to coincide with next week's referendum in the Republic on changing the country's strict abortion laws.

+Saturday's vote means SDLP politicians will be free to express their views on the referendum.

-"We are not talking about changing the fundamental position, the party position is pro-life but the party membership set out our policies," Mr Eastwood told the BBC when he first called the conference.
+Speaking to the BBC when he first called the conference, Colum Eastwood said: "We are not talking about changing the fundamental position, the party position is pro-life but the party membership set out our policies.

-"What we are talking about, and what is up for discussion, is the issue around conscience.
+"What we are talking about, and what is up for discussion, is the issue around conscience," he added.

 "Can we allow people to have that option of a moral conscience?